A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Background

 \begin{definition} A strongly partially hyperbolic diffeomorphism $f$ is \new{dynamically coherent} if there exists {invariant} foliations $\Fcs$ and $\Fcu$ that are tangent to the $E^{cs}$ and $E^{cu}$ bundles respectively.
 In this case there is a center foliation $\Fc$ given by $\Fc(x)=\Fcs(x)\cap\Fcu(x)$ for $x\in M$. \end{definition}

 {We refer to} \cite{BW} for various other definitions of dynamical coherence and their relationships.

 For a dynamically coherent diffeomorphism $f$ each leaf of $\Fcs$ is subfoliated by the leaves of $\Fc$ and the leaves of $\Fs$.
 A similar statement holds for the center-unstable foliation.
-Then for any points $p, q\in M$ where $q\in\Fs(p)$ there is a neighborhood $U_p$ of $p$ in the leaf $\Fc(p)$ and a homeomorphism $h^s_{p,q}:U_p\to \Fc(q)$ such that
+Then for any points $p, q\in M$ where $q\in\Fs(p)$ there is a neighborhood $U_p$ of $p$ in the leaf $\Fc(p)$ and a homeomorphism $h^s_{p,q}:U_p\to \Fc(q)$ {which slides points along the stable manifolds inside a foliation chart, i.e.,}

-The map $h^s_{p,q}$ is the \textit{(local) stable holonomy map}.
-We can similarly define the unstable holonomy map.
+The map $h^s_{p,q}$ is the \textit{local stable holonomy map}. {A holonomy map is any homeomorphism $h:A\to B$ which coincides locally with a composition of such local holonomy maps.
+Its \emph{size} is $\Delta:=\sup_{x\in A} d^s(p,h(p))$ where $d^s$ is the distance given by the intrinsic metric of the stable manifolds.
+We then say that $A$ and $B$ are \emph{$\Delta$-equivalent along $\Fs$} or $(s,\Delta)$-equivalent for short.
+These notions extends in the obvious way to the other dynamical foliations.} Unstable holonomy maps are defined similarly.}